-2021-22 WAIVER REQUEST Bowling Non-Interscholastic Rule
+2024-25 WAIVER REQUEST Bowling Non-Interscholastic Rule

-Please complete and return to Emily Mason at emason@ohsaa.org
+Please complete and return to Emily Mason at emason@ohsaa.org no later than 5 days prior to the event.

 OHSAA Regulations permit schools to request a waiver of General Sports Regulation 7.2.2 - Participating on Non-School Teams.
 The waiver, permitting non-interscholastic participation during the school season once a student has participated on the school team, may be granted up to two times per school season.
 Each waiver is good for one event.
 To be considered one event all play in the event must have an established start and end date not to exceed 7 consecutive days.